Wage Subsidy and Leave schemes

 Employers can apply for the Wage Subsidy Extension once you have finished paying your employees the original 12 week Wage Subsidy.

 To be eligible, your business must have had a revenue loss of at least 40% for a continuous 30 day period.
 This period needs to be in the 40 days before you apply, but no earlier than 10 May 2020, and must be compared to the closest period last year.

 The COVID-19 Leave Support Scheme provides a payment to businesses to pay their workers who need to take leave due to COVID-19 public health guidance.

 Business Finance Guarantee Scheme

-Small and medium-sized businesses may be eligible for the Business Finance Guarantee Scheme to protect jobs and support the economy.
-The Crown in partnership with participating approved banks will support targeted new loans including increases to existing limits to eligible businesses, as a response to difficulties caused by COVID-19.
+Small and medium-sized businesses may be eligible for the Business Finance Guarantee Scheme to protect jobs and support the economy to recover.
+Participating approved banks will provide targeted new loans or increase limits to existing loans for eligible businesses, to help them recover.

 Business cash flow and tax measures

 Inland Revenue has information on a range of measures to help businesses as they recover.
 These include: